pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 ```

 On MacOSX using localhost does not work(because the request is made from the Docker Desktop VM), so you will need to specify the IP address of host machine
+On Ubuntu(linuxy env) we were able to automate this and use localhost.

 You will need to restart Docker Desktop.
 Once restarted you should be able to pull docker images through Pyrsia